danielathome19/AP-Computer-Science/Notes/Unit_09.md

    double getPerimeter();
 }
 ```
-A class that implements the Shape interface would need to provide implementations for the `getArea()` and `getPerimeter()` methods -- however, they must also be marked as overridden methods using `@Override`.
+A class that implements the Shape interface (literally, using the `implements` keyword) would need to provide implementations for the `getArea()` and `getPerimeter()` methods -- however, they must also be marked as overridden methods using `@Override`.

 For example:
 ```java